fluxcd/helm-operator-get-started/README.md

 36ced78d2ca2: Pushed
 ```

-Inside the *charts* directory there is Helm chart for podinfo.
+Inside the *charts* directory there is a podinfo Helm chart.
-Using this chart I want to create a release with the image I've just published to Docker Hub, but instead of editing the
+Using this chart I want to create a release in the `dev` namespace with the image I've just published to Docker Hub.
-`values.yaml` from the chart source I will create a FluxHelmRelease definition:
+Instead of editing the `values.yaml` from the chart source I will create a `FluxHelmRelease` definition:

 ```yaml
 apiVersion: helm.integrations.flux.weave.works/v1alpha2